random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 So, I was facilitating an activity today focused on creating a *Definition of Done* and a *Definition of Ready* for my new team.
 Session was supposed to take 30 minutes.
 I wanted to come with some new idea how to do it - I've done my homework, read a nice chapter about helping a team in building a *Definition of Done*.
-In fact whe I was reading that chapter I thought - "wow, that is bulletproof".
+In fact when I was reading that chapter I thought - "wow, that is bulletproof".
 Couldn't be more wrong.

 After over 2 hours of a very vivid brainstorming, the team came with both definitions.